MiromanovDaniil/script-service-frontend/README.md

 ```

 Notifications about saved scripts, scenes and login events appear in the top
 right corner of the screen.
+They display in green and fade away after a few
+seconds.

 Enjoy building your scripts! :sparkles: